cdnnnn/cdn/file.md

       "statusFilterBody": "Show only files in one status: All, Waiting, Queued, Running, Inferenced, Error, or Pending — handy once you have a lot of files in flight.", "actionsTitle": "Bulk actions, one click away",
-      "actionsBody": "Here are all five bulk actions: Dictionary (link a term dictionary to your files), Prompt Template (link a saved prompt set), Search (find files by name), Export (download files), and Delete (remove files) — each applies to many files at once.", "inferSidebarTitle": "Pick files to analyze",
+      "actionsBody": "Here are all five bulk actions: Dictionary (link a term dictionary to your files), Prompt Template (link a saved prompt set), Search (find files by name), Export (download files), and Delete (remove files) — each applies to many files at once.", "actionDictionaryTitle": "Dictionary",
+      "actionDictionaryBody": "Link a term dictionary to one or more files, so inference uses the right spellings and terminology for your subject.", "actionTemplateTitle": "Prompt Template",
+      "actionTemplateBody": "Apply a saved set of prompts to one or more files in one go, instead of customizing each file's prompts by hand.", "actionSearchTitle": "Search",
+      "actionSearchBody": "Find a file by name — opens a search box for the Upload tab's file list.", "actionExportTitle": "Export",
+      "actionExportBody": "Select files and download them — useful for backing up or sharing results outside the app.", "actionDeleteTitle": "Delete",
+      "actionDeleteBody": "Select files and remove them permanently — use with care, this can't be undone.", "inferSidebarTitle": "Pick files to analyze",
       "inferSidebarBody": "Select one or more files here — this list has its own date range, status filter, search, and sort, all independent of the Upload tab.", "inferSettingsTitle": "Choose what to generate",